pso-bobthebot/dicsord/README.md

-## Give credit to the creators
+## Developers

-The non self-modified commands are created by Team Zerber.
-The config files are made by a Replit user @TheDrone7
+Credits to Replit user @TheDrone7 for making config files and @jwklong, @zerberdev for commands and other config files.

 ## Setup